VSAT Pattern 2026: Know Marking Scheme & Exam Duration

 A:

-Yes, if candidates have got admission through JEE/EAMCET, they can still appear for VSAT counselling, provided they have qualified in the VSAT exam and hold a good rank.
-However, before finalising the college, they must compare the college based on course, fee and facilities.
+Yes, if you got admission through JEE/EAMCET, you can still appear for VSAT counselling, provided they have qualified in VSAT exam and hold a good rank.
+However, before finalising college, you must compare the college based on the fees, facilities and faculties.

 Q: How to prepare for the VSAT exam?